grahamvickers/vickers_graham_portfolio/README.md

 * Safari - SVG and contact form functionality
 * Contact form - Contactact form in hbs is not set up to recieve mail, may add nodemailer to complete it.
+* Data: Data is not currently being loaded from the db, there is a json error that i cant figure out.

 ## Authors